gSchool/js-basic-training/markdown/string_methods.md

 console.log(name.endsWith('n'));   // logs `true` to the console console.log(name.includes('o'));   // logs `true` to the console
 ```

+> Note that these function names give you a great idea of what they will do!

 ## String Methods: `indexOf` and `lastIndexOf`